jilleb/arcade1up_gen1_mods/README.md

-# arcade1up_gen1_mods
-Mods and info for Arcade1Up Generation 1 PCBs
+# Mods, tools and info for Aracade1Up Generation 1 PCBs

 ## Tools